ruggeri/tech-notes/randos/automotive/engines/bore-vs-stroke.md

 ## Number of Cylinders

-- There are a number of advantages of multiple cylinders: better balance, smoother power delivery.
-And also higher power output per unit of displacement.
+- There are a number of advantages of multiple cylinders: better balance, smoother power delivery, more total valves.
-- So while multi-cylinder engines might not all be tuned for high RPM performance, it is something they can be good at.
+- They also have a higher readline because each cylinder has less reciprocating mass pulling the connecting rod.
+- For this reason, cylinders (and complexity) are added to increase total power for a given displacement.
+And they are typically _tuned_ for high RPM performance, because higher revs are one of the biggest advantages adding more cylinders unlocks.
+  - That said, some engines add more cylinders for balance/smoothness, and stay tuned for low end performance.
 - Whereas we will see that twins might run out of RPM limit to really make a lot of power at a given displacement.
-So they might be tuned more for broad and low torque, rather than try to make them do something they are not good at (high RPM and maximum power).
+Since high power per liter is not something they can easily achieve, twins tend be tuned more for broad and low torque, rather than try to make them do something they are not good at (high RPM and maximum power).